obsidianmd/obsidian-developer-docs/en/Plugins/User interface/Icons.md

 Browse to [lucide.dev](https://lucide.dev/) to see all available icons and their corresponding names.

+**Please note:** Only icons up to v0.171.0 are supported at this time.

 ## Draw icons

 If you'd like to use icons in your custom interfaces, use the [[setIcon|setIcon()]] utility function to add an icon to an [[HTML elements|HTML element]].
 The following example adds icon to the status bar: